 The Scoreboard: This Week's Winners and Losers

-Read on and you'll find out — in the Scoreboard for the week of Friday, December 6:
+Here's the rest of the Scoreboard for the week of Friday, December 20: